Truth Telling in a World of Lies-

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us~ Hebrews 12:1

 2015 will go down in history as the year that refused to go away quietly.
 In our family it ended with a rather brutal case of the flu.
-I got hit the hardest and because I have been blessed with a husband who worries too much, I spent the better part of an afternoon at urgent care.
+I got hit the hardest and because I have been blessed with a husband who worries way too much, I spent the better part of an afternoon at urgent care.

 I am not a fan of urgent care clinics.
 Waiting is not my thing and urgent care is all about waiting.
 It’s just what you do.
 First you wait to speak with the receptionist.
 Then you are moved to a reception area to wait some more.
 Then the medical assistant escorts you to a sad little cubicle with no windows, At that point the waiting begins in earnest.
-Then they make you wait to leave.
+They even make you wait to leave.

-The waiting aside, the thing I find most troublesome about urgent care is being packed into a room teeming with sick people.
+The waiting aside, the thing I find most troublesome about urgent care is being packed into a room teeming with sick strangers.
 I have nothing against sick people per se, but there is something about being confined in an enclosed space with a dozen or more sneezey strangers harboring who-knows-what kind of strange sickness that I find truly unsettling.

 I attempted to resist.